-- One of the peers receives a Terminate message. - The transport was abruptly disconnected. - The keep-alive interval expired and no keep-alive message received.
-It is recommended to allow some leniency in timeout to allow for slight mismatches of timers between parties. - The peer violated this protocol.
+- One of the peers receives a Terminate message (or Close frame on WebSocket).. - The transport was abruptly disconnected. - The keep-alive interval expired and no keep-alive message received.
+It is recommended to allow some leniency in timeout to allow for slight mismatches of timers between parties.

+- The peer violated this protocol.
 A specific example of protocol violation is to send a RetransmitRequest while another one is in progress. - Additionally, a transport should be terminated if an unrecoverable error occurs in message parsing or framing.